pyaephyokyaw15/python-warrior-tkinter/README.md

 # python-warrior-tkinter
-This repo is tkinter tutorial of Python Warrior.
+This repo is tkinter tutorial of Python Warrior(Free Class on Facebook).